Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (DraftV1).md

 # Introduction
 **Conner Vick**
 Throughout many industry applications testing is one of the upmost priorities, this can be for many reasons such as reliability, safety, and quality.
 This is especially true for devices that operate countinously because any defects in such a device will show themselves much more quickly than a device that is used intermittently.
 In this project, the goal is to design a fan diagnostic tool for Lochinvar to test the communication between fan and controller in their boilers.
 This is important, because a fault in the communication between these two devices can lead to serious compications with the boiler.
 Without this tool, the troubleshooting proccess would take longer.
 Therefore, the project will increase the efficiency of the troubleshooting proccess; saving them time and money.

 # Specifications and Constraints
 **Layne Bowman**
 *1) Case Specifications:*
-The customer does not have any specific guidelines for the materials used nor the size of the diagnogstic tool.
-However, the tool shall be smaller than 12 inches in length and width.
+The tool shall have a case that is no larger than 12 by 12 inches in length and width.
 [1]

 *2) Power Specifications:*
-Lochinvar requested the tool be able to run from both the DC power bus from the boiler's fan, which is from 10 to 40 volts, and by a USB connection if a fan is not present.
-[2] Therefore the tool with need a USB port somewhere on the tool, along with circuitry to step down the DC voltage to a usable level.
-Specific location and type of circuitry used will be based on the cumalalitive power needs of all system components for the diagnostic tool.
-(Look into wide range DC-DC Buck covertors)
+The tool shall be able to be powered by both the DC power bus from the boiler's fan, which is 10 to 40 volts, and by a USB connection if a fan is not present.
+[2]

 *3) Diagnostic Tool Specifications:*
-The diagnostic tool shall be able to simulate the boiler's fan.
-In this mode the diagnostic tool will "Control allows an approximate simulation of a fan operation, which can be used for testing boiler controls.
-In this case, the diagnostic tool might only be connecyed to a boiler control and have no actual fan connected."
-[2] In this mode the diagnostic tool shall be able to simulate both a PWM signal and Tach signal.
-In addition to this Micah has requested the tool have the hardware needed to implement the other two modes, Monitoring Mode and Fan Driving Mode.
+The diagnostic tool shall have the hardware to implement all three modes given by Lochinvar; however, the tool will only be programmed to simulate the boiler's fan.
+[2]

 The following shall be possible in the Fan Simulation Mode: